 If you feel like your professional and personal life is taking a toll as you play a home caregiver role, allow a skilled caregiver to take over for you.
 Families can also opt to design a caregiving plan to ensure that expert care will be provided and your loved one can get an improved life.

-For an advancing health concern, professional caregivers can provide help as they have received significant health service training to handle tasks.
+For any advancing health concern, professional caregivers can provide help as they have received significant health service training to handle tasks.

 If you also feel like the emotional support required from you can be damaging to your mental health, you can ease the burden of your shoulders and divvy up the task with someone else.

 Every person needs social interaction and communication, but seniors need it more than most people.
-As they are confined in their own home, they require more assistance and they feel more bored and need a friend to talk to.
+As they are confined in their own home due to needing more assistance, they may feel more bored and need a friend to talk to.